 Industrial Engineering (MEng)

 The Bachelor of Science in Industrial Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Industrial Engineering degree.
-The Master of Engineering degree is accredited by the Engineering Accreditation Commission of ABET, Inc.
+The Master of Engineering in Industrial Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

 Master of Engineering Program Educational Objectives